Here are five BAD root cause analysis questions one should never ask, plus some MUCH BETTER options.

 Five Bad Root Cause Analysis Questions You Should Never Ask

 Do you want to find the true root causes of a problem?
-If so, here are five bad root cause analysis questions you should NEVER ask.
+If so, avoid these five BAD root cause analysis questions!
+Instead, use the GREAT questions I share in this post to help reduce daily work errors and waste.

 How effective are your root cause analysis questions?
 As a Western culture, we don’t do very well when it comes to root cause analysis.
 All too often, we blame people, equipment, or the weather.
 You hear it at work when people talk about problems and their causes.